 OH!
 One more tip…

 See these dissolvable labels from Ball?
 One word: AWESOME.
 They truly DO dissolve in hot water like nothing else!
-I found them at Albertsons about a month or so ago for $3.99 (box of 60) and I doubled a $1/1 Ball accessories insert coupon and paid just $1.99 for them.
+If you’re interested, a 2-pack of 60-ct boxes will run you about $10 on Amazon.
 I definitely recommend them!

 All in a day’s work!
 Now…what to do about these boxes in my entryway..